-Help the Ankeny Police Department by letting us know you have a doorbell camera or exterior video surveillance equipment
+Help the Ankeny Police Department by letting us know if you have a doorbell camera or exterior video surveillance equipment!

 The Ankeny Police Department is reaching out to Ankeny residents and business owners for help in keeping our community safe.
 Security camera systems can be a great crime deterrent, and the video footage captured can be helpful in a Police investigation.